 In an odd twist of fate, MacFarlane was scheduled to fly on one of the planes that hit the World Trade Center, but missed his flight due to a hangover and his agent screwing up his flight plan.
 He decided to wait for another flight, until he saw the news footage of the World Trade Center being destroyed and realized that that could have been him

 (in an even odder twist, his Ted

 co-star Mark Wahlberg was also

 supposed to be on that very same flight).
 He vowed never to make 9/11 jokes on his shows because of this, but, after a while, the vow was broken and some slipped through (American Dad!

 was originally created as a reflection of the post-9/11 world, which was rife with overzealous patriotism, the desperate need to be safe [even if it means encroaching on others' rights], and claims that the media and the government is paralyzing people into fearing for their lives).

 No relation to Todd MacFarlane.

 Notable Tropes associated with Seth MacFarlane include:

-- All Adult Animation Is South Park: His flagship show has been accused of being like South Park by Trey Parker and Matt Stone (see the "Cartoon Wars" two-parter episode), and a lot of critics who hate his show have accused Family Guy of being like The Simpsons (though this claim is inverted as people are now accusing The Simpsons of copying Family Guy's Comedic Sociopathy).
+- All Adult Animation Is South Park: A lot of critics who hate Family Guy have accused it of being like The Simpsons (though this claim is inverted as people are now accusing The Simpsons of copying Family Guy's Comedic Sociopathy).